Home / Articles / Sustainable Fabrics That Aren't

 A "GOTS certified organic cotton legging" is typically 88 to 95 percent organic cotton and 5 to 12 percent elastane.
 GOTS allows up to 10 percent synthetic content in performance categories.
 The remaining percentage still sheds microplastics.
 The fabric is cleaner than 100 percent polyester, but it is not plastic free.

 For non stretch cuts (woven tees, button ups, pajamas, sheets), GOTS organic cotton can be effectively plastic free.
 For stretch cuts, the cleanest blend will still have a small synthetic percentage.
-Pact is the most accessible GOTS organic cotton brand on Amazon and offers both stretch (with minimal elastane) and pure cotton options.
+The recommended organic cotton activewear picks (Pact, MATE the Label, Happy Earth) are in the Brand Tiers above.

 TENCEL Lyocell